Skip to content

 The stream contains structured events like daemon_startup, daemon_shutdown, workflow dispatches, and phase completions.

-The runner is a separate process from the daemon.
-It spawns CLI tools (claude, codex, gemini).
-Check its health:
+Provider plugins spawn the CLI tools (claude, codex, gemini).
+Check their health:

 bash